 Leveled readers are a great tool to help children develop their reading skills.
 Leveled books that are on your child’s independent or instructional level allow them to practice and succeed at many things.
-For example, they help with word patterns and sight words to read a book on their own.
-Not matter how great leveled readers may be, there are not the best choice for preschool learners.
+For example, they help with word patterns and sight words.
+No matter how great leveled readers are, they are not the best choice for preschool learners.

-While leveled readers or books are great for young readers to practice some reading strategies, like phonics and high frequency words, they are not ideal for many other reading skills that need to be developed such as, comprehension, vocabulary, and creating a purpose for reading.
-These skills can be taught to preschoolers through age appropriate literature, or picture books.
+While leveled readers are great for young readers to practice reading strategies, they are not ideal for many other reading skills.
+For example, leveled books do not cover comprehension and vocabulary.
+They don’t create a purpose for reading, either.
+These skills are taught to preschoolers through age appropriate literature, or picture books.

 Quality children’s literature allow young readers to explore their world and so much more.
-While leveled readers may tell a tale of when a “cat sat on the mat” it won’t tell an engaging and thoughtful story of a kitten who thought the moon was a bowl of milk like in Kevin Henkes’ Kitten’s First for Moon.
+Leveled readers tell a tale of when a “cat sat on the mat”.
+It doesn’t tell an engaging and thoughtful story.
+Picture books tell of a kitten who thought the moon was a bowl of milk like in Kevin Henkes’ Kitten’s First for Moon.

 So, here are four reasons why I read children’s literature to my preschoolers instead of leveled readers…

-Preschoolers are learning new words everyday through conversations with their peers, teachers, parents and books that are read to them.
-Rather than focusing on word patterns or sight words, picture books provide the opportunity to learn new and interesting words that can be added to learners’ vocabulary, if you choose to do so.
+Preschoolers learn new words everyday through conversations through people they interact with.
+They also learn words through the books they listen to.
+Rather than focusing on word patterns or sight words, picture books provide the opportunity to learn new and interesting words.
+These are added to learners’ vocabulary, if you choose to do so.

-Before reading a book together, make reading intentional by choosing one or two words to teach your young readers.
-These words can be necessary to comprehend the message of the text, able to be used in your learners’ lives or appropriate for a thematic unit being studied.
+Before reading a book together, make reading intentional.
+Choose one or two words to teach your young readers.
+These words are necessary to comprehend the message of the text.
+They are used in your learners’ lives or appropriate for a thematic unit being studied.

-Next, determine how you can teach these new words to your learners.
-You may be able to ask questions about the book to determine what the word means.
-For example, if you are reading a book about playing in the snow and the book mentions the word sledding you can probably use the pictures of text in the book to determine what the act of sledding means.
+Next, determine how you teach these new words to your learners.
+You could ask questions about the book to determine what the word means.
+For example, you are reading a book about playing in the snow and the book mentions the word sledding.
+You can probably use the pictures of text in the book to determine what the act of sledding means.

-However, if you are reading about a boy who got “frustrated” with his sister you may need to go into more detail to determine what it means to be frustrated and allow the learners to mention a time when they got frustrated to fully develop the meaning of this new word.
+However, if you are reading about a boy who got “frustrated” with his sister, you can go into more detail to determine what it means to be frustrated.
+Provide an opportunity for learners to use this word in context to develop the meaning of this new word.

-By reading a variety of new picture books to children they are able to learn and use new vocabulary that is not available to them in leveled readers.
+By reading a variety of new picture books to children, they can learn to use new vocabulary that is not available to them in leveled readers.

 Comprehension is the ability to understand and connect to what is being read.
-If child are focusing on sounding out each letter they may not be comprehending the meaning of the story.
-If an alphabet reader only mentions words that begin with the letter Tt, there is more than likely not much to comprehend other than all the words beginning with the same letter.
+If a child focuses on sounding out each letter, they can’t comprehend the meaning of the story.
+If an alphabet reader only mentions words that begin with the letter Tt, there is more than likely not much to comprehend.

-In order to develop higher level thinking skills it is important to read literature than provides young learners with the ability to interpret what they have read.
-This can be done before reading a book, during the reading and after the book has been read.
+In order to develop higher level thinking skills, it is important to read literature than provide young learners with the ability to interpret what they have read.
+This can be done before reading a book, during the reading and after the book is read.

-Before reading a book together, look at the picture on the cover and title of the book and have your learners predict what the book may be able.
-You can also allow them to look through the book prior to reading or discuss what the book is about in order to activate their prior knowledge on the topic.
+Before reading a book together, look at the picture on the cover and title of the book.
+Have your learners predict what the book may be about.
+You can allow them to look through the book prior to reading or discuss what the book is about in order to activate their prior knowledge on the topic.

-During the reading of the book, ask questions that the children may be wondering or regarding concepts that do not fully understand.
-Allow the learners to make predictions and assist them during parts where inferences may be needed.
-Discuss what the characters or author might have been thinking during a specific part of the story.
+During the reading of the book, ask questions that the children wonder about.
+Let them ask questions regarding concepts that do not fully understand.
+Allow the learners to make predictions and assist them during parts where inferences are needed.
+Discuss what the characters or author are thinking during a specific part of the story.

-Finally, after the book has been read, ask the learners their favorite part and allow them to elaborate on why they enjoyed that part of the story.
-Have your learners retell or summarize the main ideas of the story or allow them to draw or write about the story.
+Finally, after the book is read, ask the learners their favorite part and allow them to elaborate on why they enjoyed that part of the story.
+Have your learners retell or summarize the main ideas of the story.
+Maybe allow them to draw or write about the story.